NanoSector/b250m-opencore-config/README.md

 - `EC`: EC patch
 - `PLUG`: Sets `plugin-type` to 1, needed for AGPM and proper CPU power management.
 - `SBUS`: System bus patches used to enable the AppleSMBusPCI kext
-- `UIAC`: SSDT defining which ports to keep enabled, for USB Inject All
 - `USBX`: Sets various USB power management properties

 # Device Properties